 - 1 medium sweet onion, cut into eighths

-- In a small bowl, combine the orange juice concentrate, marmalade and teriyaki sauce.
-Pour 3/4 cup marinade into a large resealable plastic bag; add pork.
-Seal bag and turn to coat.
-Pour 3/4 cup into another large resealable plastic bag; add peppers and onion.
-Seal bag and turn to coat.
-Refrigerate pork and vegetables for at least 1 hour.
-Cover and refrigerate remaining marinade for serving.
+- In a bowl, combine the orange juice concentrate, marmalade and teriyaki sauce.
+Pour 1-1/4 cups into a large resealable plastic bag; add the pork peppers and onion.
+Seal bag and turn to coat; refrigerate for at least 1 hour.
+Cover and refrigerate remaining marinade.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill kabobs, uncovered, over medium heat or broil 4 in. from the heat for 12-16 minutes or until meat juices run clear, turning and basing frequently with marinade.
+- Coat grill rack with cooking spray before starting the grill.
+Drain and discard marinade from pork and vegetables.
+Alternately thread onto metal or soaked wooden skewers.
+Grill kabobs, uncovered, over medium heat for 20-25 minutes or until meat juices run clear, turning often.
 Serve with the reserved marinade.
 Yield: 2 servings.

 Originally published as Veggie Pork Kabobs in Taste of Home August/September 2003, p15